-Jurisdiction and venue as discussed below are complex legal concepts governed by laws that can have serious consequences for a lawsuit.
-The following overview is intended only as a brief introduction to these concepts, and you should consult with an attorney about your specific case.
+The Jurisdiction and venue discussed below are legal concepts governed by laws that can have serious consequences for a lawsuit.
+This overview is intended to be a brief introduction to these concepts, and you should talk to a lawyer about your specific case.

-Territorial Jurisdiction (judicial districts)
+Territorial jurisdiction (judicial districts)

 - Brighton covers Brighton and Allston.

 - Central covers the downtown Boston area, Chinatown, North End, West End, South End through Massachusetts Avenue, and Beacon Hill.